Abenaki win back free fishing and hunting rights

 In the 1970s and 80s, Chief Homer St. Francis, of the St. Francis Sokoki Band of the Abenaki at Missisquoi, held “fish-ins” on the Missisquoi River.
 He and other Abenaki people declared exemption from fishing fees and invited Fish and Game officials to arrest them.

-In 1989, the Vermont District Court ruled in favor of the Abenaki’s right to fish for free, but the decision was overturned by the Vermont Supreme Court, Stevens said.
+In 1989, the Vermont District Court ruled in favor of the Abenaki right to fish for free, but the decision was overturned by the Vermont Supreme Court, Stevens said.

 “It was just time and the right thing to do.
-It also comes in the midst of national recognition that the country must come to terms with the decades and centuries of fallout from marginalizing certain groups of Americans,” said Rep. Kate Webb, D-Shelburne.
+It also comes in the midst of national recognition that the country must come to terms with the decades and centuries of fallout from marginalizing certain groups of Americans,” said Rep. Kate Webb, Democrat, Shelburne.

-Webb and Rep. Jessica Brumsted, D-Shelburne, were two of the seven sponsors of the bill.
+Webb and Rep. Jessica Brumsted, Democrat, Shelburne, were two of the seven sponsors of the bill.

 Recognizing Abenaki place names